 William James GOMM

 William was born in Chesham Bois in 1896, the son of William Gomm, a carpenter and builder.
-In 1911 the family was living at Ivy Cottage in Bois Moor Road.
+In 1911 the family was living at Ivy Cottage, Bois Common.
 He enlisted as a Private in the Oxfordshire and Buckinghamshire Light Infantry in September 1914 but was discharged in March 1916 due to sickness.
 He died in 1952 in Oxford.

 George William GRACE